MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2021/04/devtools.md

 Image previews in the DevTools have been enhanced to display more information, including the following details.

-*   rendered size
+*   Rendered size
-*   rendered aspect ratio
+*   Rendered aspect ratio
-*   intrinsic size
+*   Intrinsic size
-*   intrinsic aspect ratio
+*   Intrinsic aspect ratio
-*   file size.
+*   File size

 The  information helps you better understand your images and apply optimization.
 The image aspect ratio information is also available in the **Network** tool, when you choose an image preview.

 :::row:::